Monday, October 30, 2023

 We have found that locking the holster and mag carrier together substantially increases the overall stability by spreading out the contact points on the belt to distribute the weight across a larger area.
 This is very advantageous when carrying a larger and/or heavier gun.
 This increased stability also keeps the gun and the spare magazine in a fixed position on the belt so that they are always in the exact same place and angle if/when you need to access them quickly.
 If you are interested in this option, we will attach one of our universal fit mag carriers to one of our full-size weapon light holsters at no extra charge when you purchase a mag carrier with the holster!

-We can also attach a mag carrier to any of our other IWB holsters as long as we know ahead of time so that we can mold in attachment spots on the holster.
+We can also attach a mag carrier to any of our other AIWB holsters as long as we know ahead of time so that we can mold in attachment spots on the holster.

 Check out our website for more details and pricing on all of our products!